Neural numerical homogenization based on Deep Ritz corrections: Approximation of the Corrections with Artifical Neural Networks

 \subsection{Loss function and practical realization}

 The final building block is to specify the optimization strategy, which is problem-dependent.
 When training neural networks, the goal is typically to find the set of parameters $\btheta$ that minimizes an empirical loss function.
 For classical deep learning applications, especially regression tasks, a loss function is a differentiable function with respect to~$\btheta$, which is bounded from below.
 It measures the error between the actual network output $\vt$ and the targeted outcome that usually corresponds to known data or labels.
 Common loss functions of this type include the mean absolute error and mean squared error, also known as $L_1$ and $L_2$ loss functions, respectively.
 Recently, the development of automatic differentiation has opened the door to a plethora of neural-based solvers, in particular the so called physics-informed neural networks~(PINNs), where in addition to possible data the governing ``physical'' model is incorporated in the loss function~\cite{raissi2019physics}.
 Hence, boundary value problems can be approximated directly using neural network models as ansatz function.
 For more details and applications of PINNs, see~\cite{zubov2021neuralpde} and the references therein.
-For a mathematical justification, we refer e.g., to~\cite{shin2020convergence,mishra2021estimates}. \begin{remark} MLPs have the so-called universal approximation property, which implies (roughly speaking) that any continuous function can be approximated arbitrarily close by some neural network, provided the considered non-linear activation function fulfills certain properties regarding monotonicity, smoothness, and boundedness, see e.g.,~\cite{cybenko1989approximation,hornik1989multilayer}.
-This result motivated the use of neural networks as function approximators for solving differential equations prior to PINNs, as for instance in~\cite{lee1990neural,lagaris1998artificial}. \end{remark} In contrast to classical PINNs, our loss function is based on the constrained minimization problem~\eqref{eq:mincorr} associated to the localized correction operator in~\eqref{eq:locCorrOp}.
+For a mathematical justification, we refer e.g., to~\cite{shin2020convergence,mishra2021estimates}.
+In contrast to classical PINNs, our loss function is based on the constrained minimization problem~\eqref{eq:mincorr}.
 Such an ansatz is known as Deep Ritz method~\cite{EY18}.
 Note that in our case, no further data is needed for the training procedure except for a set of parametrized coefficients.
 We aim to replace $v \in H_0^1(\Nb^\ell(K))$ in~\eqref{eq:mincorr} by a suitable network function with straightforward adaptations.
 First, to take into account the localization procedure, the output of the neural network should be transformed as follows to satisfy the homogeneous Dirichlet boundary condition on the considered patch. \begin{definition}[Localization of the network function] Let the realization function $\NNv$ define an ANN with fixed architecture according to Definition~\ref{def:RealFunction}, and let $v_\btheta:=\NN \in V_\btheta \subset H^1(\Omega)$ denote the resulting network function.
 For $\Omega^\ell \subset \Omega \subseteq \R^d$, $d\geq1$, and $x \in \Omega$, a localized network function $\vl \in V_\btheta(\Omega^\ell)$ is understood as